River Cleddau: Western Cleddau

 The Western Cleddau (Welsh: Cleddau Wen meaning 'white') has two branches: the eastern branch rises at Llygad Cleddau in the parish of Llanfair Nant y Gôf, 4 km south-east of Fishguard.
 It flows southwest past Scleddau, and meets the western branch at Priskilly.
 The western branch rises at Penysgwarne in the parish of Llanreithan and flows east to Priskilly.
 The combined stream flows through Wolf's Castle, where it enters the 90 m deep Treffgarne gorge, cutting through the hard volcanic rocks of Treffgarne Mountain.
 It then flows south to Haverfordwest, where it becomes tidal, this being the lowest bridge crossing.
 The tidal estuary expands into a deep ria, and unites with the Eastern Cleddau estuary at Picton Point, to form the Daugleddau estuary.
 Its length (Penysgwarne to Picton Point) is about 40 km, of which about 9 km is tidal.

-The Western Cleddau is an example of a misfit stream: the valley is deep, although the stream that flows in it is small.
-The valley was formed at the end of the last Ice Age, when the River Teifi, swollen with melt waters, was prevented from flowing into the Irish Sea by an ice dam, and flowed instead westward through the valleys of the Nyfer and Gwaun, then south along the course of the Western Cleddau.
+The Western Cleddau is an example of a underfit stream: the valley is deep, although the stream that flows in it is small.
+The valley was formed at the end of the last Ice Age, when the River Teifi, swollen with melt waters, was prevented from flowing into the Irish Sea by an ice dam, and flowed instead westward through the valleys of the Nevern and Gwaun, then south along the course of the Western Cleddau.

 Historically, the tidal estuary enabled sea traffic to reach Haverfordwest.
 It was important also for the export of anthracite, which was mined on its west bank and shipped from Hook.